-I’ve had a couple of days here and there where I didn’t feel great or was overtired or my daughter was home sick from school but overall I’ve been mostly healthy and haven’t needed to take almost an entire week off from work.
+I’ve had a couple of days here and there where I didn’t feel great or was overtired or my daughter was home sick from school but overall I’ve been mostly healthy doing new routines, using supplements from the review PhenQ, have been very healthy by changing my diet and haven’t needed to take almost an entire week off from work.

 It was hard but here’s how I handled it.

 Fortunately, I was on top of my projects and didn’t have any looking deadlines.
 A couple of smaller things were due but it wasn’t as hard to postpone them.

 - Don’t procrastinate – I’ve never been much of a procrastinator (except for doing my taxes this year) so this isn’t usually an issue.
 I always say, “don’t put off until tomorrow that which you can do today because tomorrow you might feel like crap”.
 If you have been procrastinating on a project, the deadline is approaching and then you get sick, you are going to run into problems with the clients understanding.
 So, try to stay on top of things when you do feel well.